rammangrulkar/rammangrulkar.github.io/academia/index.md

 <br />
 ## Interaction with Professional Institutions:
 <ol>
+<li>Conducted a Hands-on Session on “Power Automate for Everyone” in November 2021 Tech Series organized by SVKM (HR-Training) on 15th November 2021.</li>
 <li>Conducted a Hands-on Session on, “Applications of Google's DialogFlow in Knowledge Base” in AICTE ATAL Academy sponsored Online Short-Term Training Programme (STTP) on "Recent Advancement in AI and Machine Learning" during 25th October 2021 to 30th October 2021 organized by Deptt.
 Of CSE, Asam Kaziranga University, Asam.</li>
 <li>Conducted a Hands-on Session on, “Artificial Intelligence Bot for Academia: Case Studies with Google's DialogFlow and Microsoft Virtual Assistant” in AICTE ATAL Academy sponsored Online Short-Term Training Programme (STTP) on "Artificial Intelligence and Machine Learning with Data Science" on 15th July 2021.</li>
 <li>Conducted One Day Hands on Workshop on “Scientific Research Writing: A Cloud Based Approach” in ISTE Approved One Week FDP on “Research for Beginners", organized by Nutan Maharashtra Institute if Engineering and Technology, Talegaon, Pune on 14th July 2021.</li>